 The best year of my life was the one spent at home after my baby was born.
-For twelve idyllic months, with her father off at work, our girl was all mine, and I inhaled.
-Spectacularly high on new baby smell, I remember dancing around a house filled with sunshine and Van Morrison.
-I remember spending interminable hours just looking at her.
+For twelve idyllic months, with her daddy off at work, our girl was all mine, and I inhaled.
+Spectacularly high on new baby smell, I danced around a house filled with sunshine and Van Morrison.
+I spent interminable hours just looking at her.
 Just.
 Looking.
 At.
 Her.
-I examined every tiny feature, every furrow, every flicker across her face, searching for resemblances to me, her father, her grandparents, and marveling that two imperfect people had made this perfection.
+I examined every tiny feature, every furrow, every flicker across her face, searching for resemblances to me, her father, her grandparents, and I marveled that two imperfect people had made this perfection.
 She didn’t mind my hovering, or maybe she did, but this was before she had words or discovered those beautiful hands that fly with expression today.
 I called it hand ballet.

 Mostly, Sophie bounced with curiosity and glee.
 When she cried, it was for food or comfort or just to let me know she was there.
 I couldn’t bear it.
 In spite of criticism from well-meaning friends, I was one of those mothers who would not let her baby “cry it out.”
 I picked her up the instant she began to cry at night.
 My mother encouraged me, reminding me the way Irish mammies do, that there would be plenty of times as an adult when my daughter would have to cry herself to sleep without me there to make it all better.
-When such desperate times have visited, I have found myself wishing that we mothers could bank all those hours spent holding and comforting our infant children – a rainy day fund to help us help them weather whatever storms await us.
+In such desperate times, I have found myself wishing that we mothers could somehow bank all those hours spent holding and comforting our infant children and build a rainy day fund to help us help them weather whatever storms await us.

 When the time came for me to return to work, I was unprepared for the crying – mine and hers – that preceded and continued after I deposited her in the waiting arms of Bonnie, the cheery classroom assistant at a Montessori school.
 Most of the other mothers didn’t appear to have jobs outside the home.
-Usually in shorts and flipflops and – this was pre-Starbucks – with mugs of coffee brought from home, they chatted in the parking lot.
-I might have given a vague impression of adulthood with my Anne Klein suits and my hair on the verge of sensible.
+In their comfortable cargo pants and flip flops and (this was pre-Starbucks) with mugs of coffee brought from home, they chatted in the parking lot.
+I might have conveyed a vague impression of adulthood with my Anne Klein suits and my hair on the verge of sensible.
 I had returned to my career in public education trying to impress on someone – most likely myself – the notion that I was “A Professional Working Mother,” that I could do it all or have it all or something like that.

-Although she had to say it a couple of times, Bonnie showed restraint, never once rolling her eyes as I stood there wild-eyed and fretting about the impending separation from my daughter.
+Although she had to say it more than once, Bonnie showed restraint, never once rolling her eyes as I stood there wild-eyed and fretting about the impending separation from my daughter.
 Irrational and crazed, I know, but I wanted my child to have Bonnie’s undivided attention.
 I wanted Bonnie to spend hours staring, like the Madonna – mother of Jesus, not of Lourdes – at my beautiful girl, cheering with delight and recording on film and in writing when she did something – anything – for the first time.
-I was sad that I would miss the first time Sophie watered a plant in the school garden or threw a rock or cracked a nut or blew bubbles.
-I would miss telling my husband, my parents, my friends – just falling short of alerting the media – that Sophie had experienced another developmental milestone as when she had spoken her first word, or clapped her hands for the first time, or let go of my hand and stood straight like a little warrior to my ovation, “Sophie’s standing!
+I was sad that I would miss the first time she watered a plant in the school garden or threw a rock or cracked a nut or blew bubbles.
+I would miss telling her daddy, my parents, my friends – just falling short of alerting the media – that Sophie had experienced another developmental milestone as when she had spoken her first word, or clapped her hands for the first time, or let go of my hand and stood straight like a little warrior to my ovation, “Sophie’s standing!
 Sophie’s standing!”

 It’s true.
 I was madly jealous that it would be the magnanimous Bonnie – not me – with a magic trick up her sleeve that would charm my inconsolable daughter and make the crying stop.
 Walking away from the little girl writhing in the arms of “the other woman,” cleaved me in two.
 I would pretend to leave but then remain in the car with the air-conditioning on and the window down, torturing myself as I listened to the unmistakable sound of my child’s crying.
 At the same time, all the other mother’s children were crying.
 How, out of that early morning cacophony, could each of us pluck out the unique sound of our children’s specific anxiety?

 Daily, I waited until the wails gave way to worn-out sobs and a final shuddering stop.
-Then I would reapply the make-up that I had cried away, and when my face matched the boring business suit and no glimmer of guilt-stricken working mother remained, I went to work with other people’s children.
+Then I would reapply the makeup that I had cried away, and when my face matched the boring business suit and no glimmer of guilt-stricken working mother remained, I went to work for other people’s children.

 And every night, before closing the book and kissing her goodnight, I would ask Sophie, “Where’s the love?” and she would tell me, as though it were a secret: